 This is a brief introduction to the Bible – what it is, how it has been put together and what it can mean for people today.
 Many questions deserve much more space to deal with adequately, but it is hoped that the following may help those who are starting to think about the Bible to get to grips with some of the initial issues and questions they may have.
 Suggestions are given for resources to dig deeper into some of these areas.
-It was originally written at the time of 'THE BIBLE' TV series.

 The Hebrew Scriptures

 Many religions have a book or books which are considered holy or authoritative.
 They are often called 'Scripture', which simply means something that is written, but is usually used of sacred writings.
 Jews often divide their Scriptures into three parts: the Law, the Prophets and the Writings.
 These Scriptures describe God's active involvement in the lives of individuals as well as in world history.
 They relate how mankind's relationship with God has been broken and how God has started to restore this through a 'covenant' (which means a binding agreement) with Israel, which would one day extend to the whole world.
 The Hebrew Scriptures also contain prophecies of a coming Anointed One ('Messiah' in Hebrew and 'Christ' in Greek).